g76r/libp6core/README.md

 It's splitted into several build subprojects and binary libraries to avoid too many dependencies.
 Subprojects are named using the "p6" prefix (short for
-pumpkin: p followed by 6 letters) and a suffix that follow more or less Qt 5 libraries names: libp6core, libp6sql, etc.
+pumpkin: p followed by 6 letters) and a suffix that follows more or less Qt 5 libraries names: libp6core, libp6sql, etc.

 See http://libpumpkin.g76r.eu/ for more information.